Merchant card acceptance

 - The cardholder’s truncated account number, displaying no more than the last four digits of the card number.

-- Expiration dates should NOT be present on any transaction receipts.
+- Expiration dates should not be present on any transaction receipts.

 - Date of the transaction.